noppoMan/Slimane/README.md

 req.cookies["session-id"]
 ```

-**Cookie** is declared in S4.
-See more to visit https://github.com/open-swift/S4
+**Cookie** is declared in HTTP.Cookie.
+See more to visit https://github.com/slimane-swift/HTTP

 #### response.cookies: `Set<AttributedCookie>`